Actyx/Actyx/dev-docs/2023-11-24 versioning ax.md

 - `ax-core` - the library resulting of extracting the core functionality from the `actyx` binary such that it can be exposed for other uses, such as being embedded in an application
-- `node` - the node component from `actyx`, which can be thought of as the inner Actyx "stack", the main difference between the `node` and `ax-core` is precisely the reason behind this document as it should become evident
+- `databank` - the old `node` component from `actyx`, which can be thought of as the inner Actyx "stack".
+We work off of the following definition:
+  > A databank is a repository of information about one or more subjects, that is, a
+  > database which is organized in a way that facilitates local or remote information
+  > retrieval and is able to process many continual queries over a long period of time.

 ## The Problem